Skip to content

 The Joy of Passive Components

-First and foremost, baremetal F´ systems should avoid using Active Components where possible because these components require quasi-asynchronous execution contexts in which to run. i.e. they need threads such that they can execute in "parallel" with each other.
+First and foremost, baremetal F´ systems should avoid using Active Components where possible.
+This is because active components own a thread, which means they need OS-level threading support to execute concurrently — something unavailable on baremetal.
 This means using passive or queued components driven by rate groups or cycled on the main thread.

 Note